 Vehicle Power of Attorney

-This type of power of attorney, known in West Virginia as Form DMV-9-TR, which allows the agent to buy, sell, and handle the necessary paperwork with the Virginia Department of Motor Vehicles on the grantor’s behalf.
+A vehicle power of attorney, known in West Virginia as Form DMV-9-TR, which allows the agent to buy, sell, and handle the necessary paperwork with the West Virginia Division of Motor Vehicles on the principal's behalf.